Cosmological parameter inference with Bayesian statistics: Bayesian vs Frequentist statistics

-Hence, the Frequentist statistics is based on trying to answer the following questions: ``what the data is trying to tell us about $P_0$?" or ``considering the data, what can we say about the mean value of $P_0$?".
+Finally, we need a point-estimator (or estimator) for $P_0$.
+An \textbf{{estimator}} for $P_0$ is a map $\hat P:x\rightarrow Q$, representing our best guess $\hat P\in Q$ for $P_0$ based on the data $X$.
+Therefore, the Frequentist statistics is based on trying to answer the following questions: ``what the data is trying to tell about $P_0$?'' or ``considering the data, what can we say about the mean value of $P_0$?''